network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-4.md

     -   `sea-mdf-r1` is the VRRP Master for VLANs 10 and 99.
     -   `sea-mdf-r2` is the VRRP Master for VLAN 20.
     -   Verify VRRP status is "Master" or "Backup" for all groups on both routers.
--   **EtherChannel Status:** The inter-switch Port-Channel (Po1) is operational and bundling interfaces.
+-   **EtherChannel Status:** The inter-switch Port-Channel (Po1) has both Eth3 & Eth4 as bundled and In-Sync.
 -   **Redundancy Test:**
     -   Shut down the active VRRP interface on `sea-mdf-r1` for VLAN 10; verify `sea-mdf-r2` becomes Master for VLAN 10, and Bob can still ping his gateway and Alice.
     -   Bring the interface back up and verify `sea-mdf-r1` preempts and becomes Master again.
 +++ Stretch Goals
 -   Configure **VRRP authentication** (e.g., plaintext or MD5) on all groups.
 -   Configure routers with a username other than `admin` and an encrypted password.
 SSH to them from Steve.
--   Configure an **extended ACL** on a router subinterface (e.g., `Eth2.99`) that allows ICMP inbound to the `10.1.99.0/24` network and denies everything else, then verify.
--   Implement **VRRP tracking** of a physical interface (e.g., `Loopback0`) to reduce VRRP priority if the tracked object goes down, forcing a failover.
+-   Configure ACL **ALLOW_ICMP** on both `sea-a1-asw1` & `sea-b1-asw1` allowing ICMP from any source to any destination.
+Can Steve still SSH to `sea-mdf-r1`?
+Why or why not?
+-   Ensure Steve can ping `Loopback0` on both routers
+- Capture VRRP traffic with `tcpdump`.
+What is the destination IP address for that traffic?
 +++

 !!!info "Testing VRRP Failover"
 After configuring VRRP:
-1. Use `ping 10.1.10.1` from a host (e.g. Bob)
+1. Use `ping 10.1.10.1` from Bob
 2. Shut down the VLAN 10 subinterface on `sea-mdf-r1`
-3. Re-test — traffic should failover to `sea-mdf-r2` automatically
+3. Did Bob drop any pings?
 4. Use `show vrrp` on both routers to confirm role changes !!!